macklermeek/pythonWebsite/README.md

 |OS|Command|
 |---|---|
 |all|django-admin startproject projectName .|

+### Notes
+* You will need to active the virtual environment everytime you work on the project
+* Do not include your vitural environment into Github (.gitignore)

 The dot at the indicates that we want it in the directory we are currently in